christopherlgbrandt/OOP-FinalProject/README.md

 ## Individual Contributions
 Chris Brandt - 75% - I decided to give myself this grade on the project because while I really did try to work hard and make sure that I helped my teammates wherever I could, I still in large part failed to make a big contribution on the project overall.
 Looking back on it I realized that I jumped into the project far to fast without asking enough questions, if I had known the state of this project at the start of the semester I would have heavily tried to push us in a different direction.
 However, I think that this project really turned out to really be something that helped me learn a lot.
 I saw how much harder it becomes to communicate between a larger group, and how important it is to fully understand the scope of the project when taking on someone elses work.
 Overall though I worked hard creating those memory profiles, and doing what I could to optimize how many allocations each python file made.
 Along with this I believe that me and my teammates did a good job on the student showcase presentation, and that the website will be in good hands with it's future developers.

+### Kyle Verbrugge
+Google Analytics: Added a code snippet to each generated HTML headers.
+This code snippet connects to Google Analytics which displays data on the website such as hit counters, demographics, engagement, and growth statistics.

+Crontab Back-Ups: Added a backup system on the Lightsail server so that situations like what happened this semester can be easily avoidable.
+There are two types of backups: temporary weekly backups and permanent (unless deleted) monthly backups.

 ## How to install packages and run the app

 ### Using Python Environment